tober65/Weather-Dashboard/README.md

 Download the source code, then in the folder with script.js run "npm install".

 ## Usage
 In the folder with script.js run "node script.js".
+Or go to the deployed page https://tober65.github.io/Weather-Dashboard/.
 Seach for a city using the box in the top left of the screen.

 ## License
 This is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).